garyyu/docs/Resources.md

-A list of ressources to learn more about Mimblewimble/Grin.
+A list of resources to learn more about Mimblewimble/Grin.
 # Mimblewimble/Grin
 ## Paper
 - [First publication by Tom Elvis Jedusor](https://scalingbitcoin.org/papers/mimblewimble.txt)